Jasminthapa/Jasminthapa/README.md

 ### Jasmin Thapa
-   Hello I am Jasmin Thapa ,Flutter developer from Nepal.Currently doing internership at Thulo Technology.I am CSIT student doing my bachelors from Soch College of IT.
+   Hello I am Jasmin Thapa ,Flutter developer from Nepal.
+I am CSIT student doing my bachelors from Soch College of IT.

 ### Connect with me
  - [Linked In](https://np.linkedin.com/in/jasmin-thapa-7b89b11a2)